cezarypiatek/cezarypiatek.github.io/src/content/post/dapper-tips-and-tricks/index.md

 image: "splashscreen.jpg"
 isBlogpost: true
 ---
-A year ago I started working on a set of projects which requires accessing data from the huge legacy database.
+A year ago I started working on a set of projects that requires accessing data from a huge legacy database.
 There was a decision to use [Dapper](https://github.com/StackExchange/Dapper) to facilitate database access code.
-For those of you who are not familiar with Dapper, it's a set of extension methods to [IDbConnection](https://docs.microsoft.com/en-us/dotnet/api/system.data.idbconnection?view=netcore-3.1) which allows to easily map C# object to SQL query parameters as well as SQL query result to C# objects.
-I was quite skeptical to use library which requires writing `SQL queries` directly in the C# code because I got used to relying always on ORMs (especially `NHibernate`).
-Over the year, `Dapper` turned to be the right tool for the job.
-In the meantime, I also discovered a couple of features and tricks which allow me to write quite concise and easy to maintain database access code and I think it's worth sharing them here.
+For those of you who are not familiar with Dapper, it's a set of extension methods to [IDbConnection](https://docs.microsoft.com/en-us/dotnet/api/system.data.idbconnection?view=netcore-3.1), which allows to easily map C# object to SQL query parameters, as well as SQL query result to C# objects.
+I was quite skeptical to use a library that requires writing `SQL queries` directly in the C# code, because I got used to relying always on ORMs (`NHibernate` in particular).
+Throughout the year, `Dapper` has proven to be the right tool for the job.
+In the meantime, I also discovered a couple of features and tricks that allow me to write quite concise and easy to maintain database access code, and I think it's worth sharing them here.

 >  Key Takeaways:
 >
-   - Always defined aliases in SQL queries using `nameof()` operator
+   - Always define aliases in SQL queries using `nameof()` operator
    - Use C# consts and enums in SQL queries instead of magic numbers
-   - Use `FOR JSON PATH` to simplify fetching complex objects from databse
+   - Use `FOR JSON PATH` to simplify fetching complex objects from database

 ## Resilient to refactoring

-Dapper allows easily map SQL query results to C# objects base on the naming convention.
-There's no problem if the database table columns' names match object fields' name - if there's a discrepancy you can deal with it by adding aliases:
+Dapper allows to easily map SQL query results to C# objects based on the naming convention.
+There's no problem if the database table columns' names match object fields' name - if there's a discrepancy, you can deal with it by adding aliases:

 ```sql
 SELECT